In the end, it’s the feeling of triumph that I remember most clearly.

 if I had known how to present my services in a clear, understandable way, my clients would have said yes to the $3,500 price tag (and may have even decided to pay me more) because they would have been empowered to choose additional services that suited their specific needs…

-It was on that day that I realized the importance of moving away from billable hours and began to develop packages, and an entire client engagement and automatic marketing system was born.
+It was on that day that I realized the importance of moving away from billable hours and began to develop packages, and an entire client engagement and automatic marketing system were born.